 To keep seniors safe and comfortable, we’ve rounded up 10 practical, senior-friendly ways to help them stay cool indoors.

-In hot weather, it’s best for older adults to stay indoors and avoid strenuous activities because:
+In hot weather, older adults should stay indoors and avoid strenuous activities because:

-- Their bodies don’t adjust as well to sudden changes in temperature.
+- Their bodies don’t adjust as well to sudden temperature changes.

-- Chronic medical conditions can change their body responses to heat.
+- Chronic medical conditions can change the body’s responses to heat.

 - Prescription medicines can impair the body’s ability to regulate temperature or could actually prevent sweating.